MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Restore-RecoverableItems.md

 The SourceFolder parameter specifies where to search for deleted items in the mailbox.
 Valid values are:

 - DeletedItems: The Deleted Items folder.
 - DiscoveryHoldsItems: The Recoverable Items\DiscoveryHolds folder.
 This folder contains items that have been purged from the Recoverable Items folder (hard-deleted items) and are protected by a hold.
+By default, DiscoveryHolds are excluded from restore, so you must explicitly specify DiscoveryHoldsItems to successfully restore.
 - RecoverableItems: The Recoverable Items\Deletions folder.
 This folder contains items that have been deleted from the Deleted Items folder (soft-deleted items).
 - PurgedItems: The Recoverable Items\Purges folder.
 This folder contains items that have been purged from the Recoverable Items folder (hard-deleted items).